 Is a grace period required before charging a late fee?

-Wyoming law does not mandate a grace period.
+No. Wyoming law does not mandate a grace period for the fee.
 Rent is generally considered late the day after it is due unless the lease grants extra time.
-Many Wyoming landlords voluntarily build in a short grace period (often a few days), but that is a contract choice, not a legal requirement.
+Many Wyoming landlords voluntarily build in a short grace period, but that is a contract choice, not a legal requirement.

 If the lease says rent is due on the first and a late fee applies on the second, that can be enforceable in Wyoming.